 In addition, the mesh size can be defined in this dialog.

 Additional settings are the material, the rotation speed, the option to select a second order (quadratic) mesh and the option if the displacements should be calculated.
 Using a quadratic mesh is recommended for better accuracy.
 The calculation of displacements increases the calculation time and would only improve the deformed shape in the 3D view.
-Thermal expansion is not yet considered, therefore the input of temperature is deactivated.

 Under “Positioning” the axial position can be defined.